 - Please send your work in one singular submission, depending on category.
 If you want to send four poems and two short stories, please send the poems in one document through the Poetry category, and the short stories in one document through the Prose category.

 - We will not consider erotica or graphic violence.
 We also will not consider misogynistic, racist, homophobic, transphobic, ableist, or otherwise bigoted work.
+Be thoughtful.

 - Winter Tangerine publishes exclusively online.

 - We only accept submissions through Submittable.
 You can ask us questions through email, but just in terms of logistics, we can't look over work sent to our email address.

 - It can take some time for us to respond to you.
 It might be a day or it might be several months.
 Sometimes we get backlogged.
 Actually, we are almost always backlogged.
 If your work is "In-Progress" on Submittable, that means we are still actively considerng it.
 Sadly, we don't have the capacity to provide status updates on submissions.
 Please do not email us asking for a status update -- we will not respond.